-Masai Ujiri is in his seventh season as President of the Toronto Raptors, leading the team to the most successful period in franchise history, including a NBA Championship.
-In June 2019, the Raptors won the first NBA title in the franchise’s 24-year history with a six-game victory over Golden State.
-In his six years leading the team, the club has won five Atlantic Division titles, made its first appearance in the Eastern Conference finals, set a team record for victories in a season with 59, and complied a 321-171 (.652) regular season mark.
+As president and vice-chairman of the Toronto Raptors, Masai Ujiri has led the team through its most successful period in franchise history, including an NBA Championship.
+In June 2019, the Raptors won their first NBA title with a six-game victory over Golden State.
+Ujiri has also led the team to five Atlantic Division titles, their first appearance in the Eastern Conference finals, and to a record number of wins in a single season.

 Ujiri began his NBA career on the ground as a scout, searching for talent all over the globe.
 He was named general manager of the Denver Nuggets in 2011 — becoming the first African-born GM in pro sports — and won the Executive of the Year award in 2013.
 Ujiri served as director of global scouting and assistant general manager to the Raptors before taking the role as president in 2013.
 He added the role of vice-chairman to his responsibilities in 2021.

 While he is proud to be the first African team president in North American sports, Ujiri has said that he would consider it a failure if he was the last: “Being first is good, but I don’t want to be the only one.
 There have to be more.”
 His belief in equity and diversity is reflected in his organization: he has committed to hiring women and recently created the position of vice-president of organizational inclusion and diversity.